Nanagyan22/Loan-Default-Prediction-Rural-MFIs/README.md

 ## 🙏 Acknowledgments

-- University of Ghana, Department of Computer Science
+- University of Ghana,Department of Operations and Management Information System
 - Rural MFI partners for providing domain expertise
-- The Streamlit team for the excellent web framework
-- scikit-learn community for machine learning tools
-- Open-source contributors to the credit scoring domain

 ## 📚 References